lotten/uci-thesis-latex/README.md

 #### Usage

-The main file is `thesis.tex`, from which a number other files are included.
+The main file is `thesis.tex`, from which a number of other files are included.
 Take a look at the comments in the LaTeX sources for some more specific pointers.